chelnak/puppet-dev-boxes/docs/developing_on_ubuntu.md

 cd puppetlabs-motd
 ```

-## Making sure git is authenticated
+## Making sure Git is authenticated

-During bootstrap `gh-cli` is installed.
+During bootstrap, `gh-cli` is installed.
 We can use it to authenticate git and persist our access tokens.

 From a terminal run `gh auth login` and follow the instructions ensuring that you choose `https` when asked to choose a protocol.